cpmachado/cpmachado/README.md

+## A mathematician who hacks for a living.

 Welcome to my github profile, please do read my description, and hopefully find anything useful.

 A friend of mine once described this place as a basket of half eaten apples, as many things are started,